-- Embedded color profile: Select the profile to be assigned to the exported images. - None: No color profile is assigned. - sRGB: sRGB is the most common color profile, and is typically used for general viewing of digital images. - Adobe RGB (1998): Adobe RGB is an alternate color profile which maps colors slightly differently than sRGB. - ROMM RGB: A popular wide gamut profile designed specifically for photography, which supports a larger range of colors. - Include transparency: Toggle this option on to embed transparency data in the exported image.
-Toggle it off to fill transparent areas with black and reduce the file size. - Compression format: Choose the level of compression used by the exported file.
-Each provides a different balance of file size and speed. - Uncompressed: Largest file size, fastest loading and saving. - Minimum: Slightly smaller files, which load and save a bit slower than Uncompressed. - Normal: A good balance of file size and performance speed. - Maximum: Smallest file size, slowest loading and saving.
+- Color profile: Select the profile to be assigned to the exported images. - None: No color profile is assigned. - sRGB: sRGB is the most common color profile, and is typically used for general viewing of digital images. - Adobe RGB (1998): Adobe RGB is an alternate color profile which maps colors slightly differently than sRGB. - ROMM RGB: A popular wide gamut profile designed specifically for photography, which supports a larger range of colors. - Transparency: Toggle this option on to embed transparency data in the exported image.
+Toggle it off to fill transparent areas with black and reduce the file size. - Compression: Choose the level of compression used by the exported file.
+Each provides a different balance of file size and speed. - None / Fastest: Largest file size, fastest loading and saving. - Large / Fast: Slightly smaller files, which load and save a bit slower than Uncompressed. - Small / Slow: A good balance of file size and performance speed. - Smallest / Slowest: Smallest file size, slowest loading and saving.